-2014 ushered a new phrase into our vocabulary: polar vortex.
-The New Year has also ushered in something equally unfamiliar to Floridians – constant blasts of cold weather!
-Although we hardly have to worry about a visit from Frosty the Snowman, and folks up north – dealing with the brunt of the polar vortex – would be thrilled to see their low temperatures bottom out in the 30s, the title of a song recorded by Louis Armstrong, Dean Martin and Ray Charles describes it best: baby it’s cold outside!
+We hardly have to worry about a visit from Frosty the Snowman, and folks up north – dealing with the brunt of the freezing temperatures – would be thrilled to see their low temps bottom out in the 30s, the title of a song recorded by Louis Armstrong, Dean Martin and Ray Charles describes it best: baby it’s cold outside!

 The havoc wreaked by a big chill isn’t just felt by humans – plants and vegetation indigenous to Florida’s typical tropical climate need protection, too.
 When temperatures plummet, here are some tips you can use to winterize your landscape, giving your lawn and yard the best opportunity to bloom this spring: